The Lilac Bloomsday Association presents the 42nd running of the Lilac Bloomsday Run.

 How can my school sign up?

-Schools sign up by filling out an application form and returning it to the Bloomsday office by the deadline (January 25, 2017).
+Schools sign up by filling out an application form (to be posted here in January) and returning it to the Bloomsday office by the deadline (January 24, 2018).
 Applications can be accepted after that date, but Bloomsday can't guarantee coaches shirts for late applications.

 Assumption Catholic School